springboardmentor82023/AI_Price_Optima/README.md

 ### 📍 Source of Data

-A synthetic dataset was created to simulate real-world pricing scenarios including demand, inventory, and price variations.
+A synthetic dataset of 50,000 samples was created to simulate real-world pricing scenarios, incorporating factors such as demand, inventory levels, and price variations.
 ### 📌 Features Used

 * Current Price